ckeditor/ckeditor5/docs/getting-started/setup/editor-types.md

 ## Decoupled editor (document)

-The document editor is focused on rich-text editing experience similar to that of large editing packages such as Google Docs or Microsoft Word.
-It works best for creating documents which are usually later printed or exported to PDF files.
+The document editor focuses on a rich-text editing experience similar to large editing packages such as Google Docs or Microsoft Word.
+It works best for creating documents, which are usually later printed or exported to PDF files.

 {@img assets/img/editor-type-document.png 800 Document editor type.}